 As DePaul students, we are lucky to have so many great food options off-campus!
 Listed below are 10 of the best places to eat near DePaul in Lincoln Park.

 Dog Haus is a hot dog place located on Lincoln Avenue, but it has so many options for any type of diet!
 Devil Dawg is another hot dog restaurant, but I prefer Dog Haus because they also have turkey, chicken, and impossible meat.
 Dog Haus has so many choices in food, and their cheesy hash browns are too good!
 The prices are also not too bad, especially for how many things are on their menu.

-Near the Theatre School at DePaul, Pauline’s is a home-owned and cozy breakfast and lunch diner.
+Near the Theatre School, Pauline’s is a home-owned and cozy breakfast and lunch diner.
 They are known for their stuffed french toast, along with so many other amazing options!
 Their homemade soup and croutons, which come with most of their lunch sandwiches, are a highlight.
 If you want something homey, I’d recommend going to Pauline’s.
 But you have to go twice – once to try their breakfast and once to try their lunch!